 The policies in this manual cannot provide for every possible financial transaction situation.
 The content is guidance in every day ordinary transactions.
-When out of the ordinary situations arise, the Finance Department will determine the proper processing method to be used.
+When unusual situations arise, the Finance Department will determine the proper processing method to be used.

 This document does not contain any confidential information.